 You are free to take pictures on rides.
 If it is a dark ride please avoid using flash.
 It blinds those in surrounding cars and ruins the ride experience for others.
 If the ride was supposed to have that much light, Disney would have put more light in the ride.
 It is dark for a reason.

-Want an awesome seat for the parade, like a sitting on the curb seat?
+Want an awesome seat for the Festival of Fantasy parade, like a sitting on the curb seat?
 Do some advance planning and get there early (30-40 minutes is early enough during nonpeak times, an hour or so during peak times).
 I can’t tell you how many times I have been bumped from my parade spot because someone planted themselves in front of my front row seat.
 When a Cast Member comes by to have everyone go back a bit for the safety of the performers the person in front of me now has my spot.
 I have seen adults do this in front of children as well.
 As Stephanie Tanner would say, “How Rude”!

 Shoulder Seat Providers